 Incidentally, Scottish actress Lindsay Duncan appeared in a 2001, Stephen Poliakof miniseries called Perfect Strangers, although it aired under the name Almost Strangers in The States.
 How perfectly strange is that?

-This episode had some brilliant moments, two heart-wrenching scenes (down to the actors) and in Nora’s bad-day brushes with technology, some brilliant metaphor for her life being out of whack with the rest of the universe (down to the writers)
+This episode had some brilliant moments, two heart-wrenching scenes (down to the actors) and in Nora’s bad-day brushes with technology, some brilliant metaphor for her life being out of whack with the rest of the universe.

 Keith Gordon is an actor turned director – which explains those two perfectly acted scenes.
 He’s directed two episodes before including the brilliant season one ep “Two Boats and a Helicopter” and season two’s “Ten Thirteen” so I can’t for the life of me put my finger on why this episode didn’t quite work.